 Become educated about risk management

 Many investors continue to focus on return without a complete understanding of the risk taken to achieve it.
-Advisors can help their clients make more informed investment choices and better tolerate bumpy markets if they know and can
+Advisors can help their clients make more informed investment choices and better tolerate bumpy markets if they know and can explain more subtle risk gauges and show how an alternative allocation has the potential to improve return for a given level of risk.

 Most investors worry more about losing money than how far returns may vary from a mean.
 However, according to the most recent AdvisorBenchmarking survey, the risk measures most used by advisors typically involve straightforward maximum drawdown or standard deviation, a calculation based on variance—which does not distinguish between upside and downside moves.
 Modern risk measures use beta (a measure of how much an investment or portfolio moves relative to the market as a whole) or semi-variance (that is, downside moves only) as a basis for calculating risk, which can help make investors more cognizant of perhaps the most unsettling investing risks.
 Advisors report they are now more likely to use measures like the Sortino or Treynor ratio to interpret portfolio performance.
 Understanding these measures and how they are interpreted arms advisors with more useful approaches in discussing performance and ways to add value for clients.